Skip to content

 Have I already told you that this trampoline is a winter-time, four-year-old-boy lifesaver?
 It’s still true.
 It qualifies as our best purchase this season, for sure.

 Knox’s checklist (which he insisted upon having) says, “Jump on trampoline, counting to twenty.”
-It’s great.
-And, since his counting isn’t totally linear, sometimes he jumps longer than twenty and sometimes I can say, “Oh, you missed several numbers.
+It was great.
+And, since his counting wasn't totally linear, sometimes he'd jump longer than twenty and sometimes I could say, “Oh, you missed several numbers.
 Go try again.”

 Best Picture Books to Read Aloud

-There are lots of great picture books out there, but these are the ones I absolutely love, the ones I have no problem reading every day.
-These are the top 12 picture books that I would go so far as to replace with beautiful hardbacks for my own house when I am a grandmother.
+There are lots of great picture books out there, but these are the ones I absolutely love, the ones I had no problem reading every day.
+These are the top 12 picture books that I would go so far as to replace with beautiful hardbacks for my own house today as a grandmother.

 I was going to do top 10, but by the time I deleted to 12, I couldn’t bear to pare back further.
 There are many more picture books I love, but these are the ones I will replace even after I no longer have young children.